laristra/flecsph/doc/development.md

 download and deploy anytime, such that the code can be used and not broken due to various experimental features in the course of development.
-That is why we use git version control and github.com platform as a tool for productive collaboration and as a means to ensure code correctness and reliability.
+That is why we use git version control and github.com platform as a tool for productive collaboration and as means to ensure code correctness and reliability.
 Therefore, if you are directly working on the `master` branch, it can interfere with the work of others.
-Unless the chages are obvious typos or trivial quick fixes, all major work and development should be done on separate branches.
+Unless the changes are obvious typos or trivial quick fixes, all work and development should be done on separate personal branches.

 We follow the standard git development workflow.
 [Here](https://guides.github.com/introduction/flow/) is a good description